SneakyB00m/SneakyB00m/README.md

 - 📫 How to reach me ... contactalanisaac@gmail.com
 - 🔣 I Speak ...
 Spanish / English
 - 🖥️ Languages and Miscellaneous ...
 C, C++, C#, Java, MySQL, ASM, Html5, Css
-- 📜 Certificate MICAI 2021, English Cambridge
+- 📜 Certificate MICAI 2021, English Certification from Cambridge University

 <!---
 SneakyB00m/SneakyB00m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.